nixondebantu/hadoop-lab-preparation/char-freq/README.md

-# Word count problem in hadoop
+# Character frequency count problem in hadoop

 ### To run the job: